pepe2k/u-boot_mod/README.md

 #### 3. Do you test all prebuilt images before you publish them?

-*No, because I don't have all supported devices, only few of them.
+*No, because I do not have all supported devices, only few of them.
 But, I make tests for every supported SoC types.*

 #### 4. I would like you to add support for device X.